defaultnamehere/cookie_crimes/README.md

 You can fully control Chrome at this point, taking any action the user could take.

+### Metasploit module
+I'm workin' on it!
+Check back here when it's done.

 ### closing ceremony
 don't do crimes with this please